AkhilSurya-2124/Drug-Repurposing-usingLLM/README.md

 ## Retrieval Augmented Generation on Knowledge Graph

+### Results

 ## Fine-tuning LLM

 ## Discussion

-- At first, we aimed to implement RAG on Graph a.k.a.
-Graph RAG.
+- At first, we aimed to implement RAG on Graph a.k.a. [**Graph RAG**](https://docs.llamaindex.ai/en/latest/examples/query_engine/knowledge_graph_rag_query_engine.html).
 Thus, we have explored graph databases like [neo4j](https://neo4j.com/), [nebula-graph](https://www.nebula-graph.io/), [aws neptune](https://aws.amazon.com/neptune/) and some others that can support Graph RAG.
-However, the free tier of the technologies are not feasible for our dataset as we have ~0.4M nodes and ~5.8M edges.
-This feasibility study took apporimately 20 hours of work.
+However, the free tier of the technologies are *not feasible* for our dataset as we have ~5.8M edges.
+This feasibility study took apporimately 20 hours of *failed experiments* which is not reported in the project.
+From that, we have pivoted our aim to use **Document RAG**.

+- We have not evaluated the performace of the RAG method with any systemetic evaluation metric that can measure groundedness, context relevance, answer relevance, factualization etc. To do that, we could use the [**RAG Triad method from truera**](https://truera.com/ai-quality-education/generative-ai-rags/how-to-prevent-llms-from-hallucinating/), however, it requires some OpenAI API and Huggingface API costs.

+- [**Sentence Window Retrieval**](https://towardsdatascience.com/advanced-rag-01-small-to-big-retrieval-172181b396d4) and [**Auto-merging Retrieval**](https://docs.llamaindex.ai/en/latest/examples/retrievers/auto_merging_retriever.html) are two advanced RAG methods that can improve the results.
+Graph RAG can also be explored with a sub-set of the knowledge graph.
 ## Contributions

 - **Background Research and Problem Formulation:** Fuad Al Abir